Vince Edwards: Early life

 Edwards was born in the Brownsville section of Brooklyn, New York City, New York, to Julia and Vincento Zoine, an Italian-American bricklayer.
 He and his twin brother, Anthony, were the youngest of seven children.

 He studied aviation mechanics at East New York Vocational High School, graduating in June 1945.

 An excellent swimmer, he worked as a lifeguard at Coney Island and swam for the Flatbush Boys Club.
 He was a standout on his high school swim team, also playing on the school's baseball and track teams.
-He studied at Ohio State University on an athletic scholarship.
-He was part of the university's team that won the United States Swimming National Championships.
-After two years at Ohio State, he transferred to the University of Hawaii where he spent much time training as a swimmer for the Olympics.
+He studied at Ohio State University on an athletic scholarship, where he was part of the university's team that won the United States Swimming National Championships.
+After two years at Ohio State, he transferred to the University of Hawaii, where he spent much time training as a swimmer for the Olympics; an appendectomy cut short his swimming career before he was able to compete.

 While in college he was involved in theater productions.